 Note that key lengths of 4096 bits or more give complications with many applications and libraries.
 The standard JCE Java crypto libraries cannot handle 4096 bit keys.
-Although a workaround is available, use of 4096-bit keys might still be less advisable in 2006, but this should be re-evaluated in 2007.
+Although a workaround is available5, use of 4096-bit keys might still be less advisable in 2006, but this should be re-evaluated in 2007.

-&lt;sup>4 Source: Recommendation for Key Management, NIST Special Publication 800-57 Draft, 08/2005.
+4 Source: Recommendation for Key Management, NIST Special Publication 800-57 Draft, 08/2005.

-&lt;sup>5 http://codelabs.ru/grid/java-4096.txt
+5 http://codelabs.ru/grid/java-4096.txt

-Extension attribute values and types, and other examples 5
+5 Extension attribute values and types

-The meaning of several common extensions is not always immediately clear.
-Although descriptions exist, some of this information is repeated here for clarity.
+The meaning of even the most common extensions is not always immediately clear.
+Although some good descriptions exist6, some of the information is repeated here.
 Only extensions that are a source of confusion or have special application characteristics in (grid) software are mentioned.
-Note that this section is not normative.